Having an online store is critical to the success of a business — now more than ever.

 This integrated solution will increase customer satisfaction and address business needs in real time.

 You understand the why — now you need the how.

-Here are the five steps you need to take to successfully integrate your POS and ecommerce website:
+Here are the six steps you need to take to successfully integrate your POS and ecommerce website: